 With the introduction of iTunes 12.7 in September 2017, Apple drastically changed the way custom tones are handled.
 Removing the “Tones” section of your iTunes library broke the ability of apps like Fission to automatically add custom tones to your iOS devices.
 However, it is still possible to use iTunes to add custom tones to your iOS device.

-To get custom tones on your iOS device with iTunes 12.7 and up, make sure you have Fission 2.4 or higher, then follow these simple steps.
+To create custom tones on your iOS device with iTunes 12.7 and up, make sure you have version 2.4 or higher of our audio editor Fission, then follow these simple steps.

 1. Create your ringtone in Fission.

 Open your desired audio in Fission, then crop it down.
 The file must be 40 seconds or less in length, and you'll likely want a very short (1-2 second) file for texttones.

 Fission will automatically save the custom tone to your Music folder (in ~/Music/Tones), and open that folder.